ECO4 Scheme: free solar panels for eligible households

 What happens after ECO4 closes in December 2026?

-The government has announced the Warm Homes Plan as the ECO4 successor, expected to launch in January 2027 with £15 billion of funding.
-However, the exact eligibility criteria are not yet confirmed, so acting under ECO4 before December 2026 is advisable if you qualify.
+The government has confirmed the Warm Homes Plan as the ECO4 successor — a grant-funded programme backed by £15 billion of public investment to upgrade up to 5 million homes, taking over from 2027.
+However, the exact household eligibility criteria are not yet finalised, so acting under ECO4 before December 2026 is advisable if you qualify.

 How do I apply for ECO4?